ErichBSchulz/policytest/NewPolicies.md

     1. Training needs to be initial and ongoing, and based on real-life simulation.
     1. Training and ongoing governance must be provided by an independent community-based body and funding should be allocated to this.
     1. Trainees should have access to independent whistleblowing.
-1. Remove firearms from law enforcement.
 1. While firearms and tasers are still in use by law enforcement:
-    1. Implement restrictions on what circumstances law enforcement can carry firearms and tasers, including limitationsa prohibition on concealed carry and a restriction to only officers who have undergone additional specialised training,specially trained units responding to situations with a serious threat of violence to a person, and appropriateness relating to location and expected duties..
+    1. Implement restrictions on what circumstances law enforcement can carry firearms and tasers, including limitations on concealed carry and a restriction to only officers who have undergone additional specialised training responding to situations with a serious threat of violence to a person, and appropriateness relating to location and expected duties..
     1. Require initial and ongoing firearms and tasers training, based on real-life simulation with a focus on ensuring the least violent outcomes.
     1. Require firearms and tasers training and ongoing governance to be provided by an independent community-based body and funding should be allocated to this.
     1. Require body cameras to be worn by all law enforcement officers and operational at all times when on active duty.